Central Asian Innovation Hubs expands regional alliance as Tajikistan joins the platform

 These coordinated international efforts have greatly enhanced the visibility of Central Asian founders and established the region as a unified, emerging innovation market.

-This exposure has resulted in tangible investment achievements.
+This visibility has resulted in tangible investment achievements.
 Uzbek startups alone, showcased through the Central Asian Innovation Hubs platform, have secured over $82 million in funding, with more than 10 companies obtaining investments after participating in global exhibitions, pitching sessions, and investor matchmaking events facilitated by the alliance.

 Reflecting on the alliance's expansion, Abdulakhad Kuchkarov, CEO of IT Park Uzbekistan, remarked that Tajikistan's inclusion exemplifies the pragmatic approach behind the Central Asian Innovation Hubs initiative.

-“Our experience demonstrates that when we synchronize our ecosystems and collaborate, we can integrate the region — and our startups — into the global startup community more swiftly and effectively,” he stated.
+“Our experience demonstrates that when we align our ecosystems and collaborate, we can integrate the region — and our startups — into the global startup community more swiftly and effectively,” he stated.
 “Functioning as a unified alliance enhances our strength and visibility on the international stage.
 By incorporating IT Park Dushanbe into the Central Asian Innovation Hubs, we are extending this validated model to Tajik startups, granting them access to the same international opportunities available throughout the region.”

 “Tajikistan’s inclusion in the Central Asian Innovation Hubs signifies a crucial advancement toward establishing a robust and interconnected regional ecosystem.
 By uniting efforts, startups across Central Asia will achieve more efficient access to international markets.”